-However, the amendment period for a business which doesn’t meet this definition is four years from the date of issue of the notice of assessment.
+The amendment period for businesses that do not meet this definition is four years from the date the assessment notice was issued.

-Additionally, the four-year period applies to an individual who was a beneficiary of a trust at any time during the relevant year.
-This is the case unless the trust is a “small business entity” for that year, or the trustee of the trust (in that capacity) is a full self-assessment taxpayer for that year.
+Additionally, the four-year period applies to a person who was a beneficiary of a trust at any point during the applicable year.
+Unless the trust qualifies as a “small business entity” for that year or the trustee qualifies as a full self-assessment taxpayer for that year, this is the case.

-The general amendment period for companies and trusts is four years after the date of issue of the notice of assessment.
-However, the period is two years, where companies, partnership or trusts meet the above definition of a small business entity.
+The general amendment period for corporations and trusts is four years following the issuance date of the assessment notice.
+Nonetheless, the period is two years for corporations, partnerships, and trusts that meet the aforementioned definition of a small business entity.

-Basically, the Australian taxation system is “self-assessing”, meaning that taxpayers are entitled to submit their own returns and amendments, which are accepted at face value.
-However, this doesn’t mean that taxpayers won’t subsequently be subject to audit and review, notwithstanding that they may have received a refund payment from the ATO.
+The Australian taxation system is “self-assessing” in the sense that taxpayers are permitted to submit their own tax returns and amendments, which are accepted at face value.
+However, this does not mean that taxpayers will not be subject to audit and review in the future, despite having received an ATO refund payment.

-As a result, it’s critical that taxpayers have proper evidence to support their claims, in the event of an audit or review (such as quantity surveyors’ reports, in the case of depreciation and building allowance deductions), and great care should be taken to ensure that claims are appropriately described and labeled in amendments.
+In the event of an audit or review, it is crucial that taxpayers have sufficient evidence to support their claims (such as quantity surveyors’ reports in the case of depreciation and building allowance deductions) and that claims are appropriately described and labelled in amendments.

-Content provided by BDO.
-For more information, please contact Jessica Hauber on Jessica.email@example.com or 02 9240 9785.
+Content sourced from BDO.
+Please contact Jessica Hauber at Jessica.email@example.com or 02 9240 9785 for more information.